nachokhan/pstruc/CONTRIBUTING.md

 ## 📚 Documentation

-- Update documentation to reflect any changes in functionality SEMI_HERE
+- Update documentation to reflect any changes in functionality :

 ## ❓ Questions?

-If you have any questions, feel free to reach out to us via the contact information provided in the README SEMI_HERE
+If you have any questions, feel free to reach out to us via the contact information provided in the README :

 ## 💐 Acknowledgments

 Thank you for considering contributing to Project Name.
-Your efforts help make this project better for everyone SEMI_HERE
+Your efforts help make this project better for everyone :